SumitBhatt061/PROJECTS/README.md

-🧠 Machine Learning & Reinforcement Learning Projects
+📂 Machine Learning Projects Repository

-Welcome to my project repository!
+Welcome to my Machine Learning Projects repository!
-This repo contains multiple end-to-end Machine Learning (ML) and Reinforcement Learning (RL) implementations, each built to explore different algorithms, datasets, and problem-solving techniques.
+This repo contains multiple end-to-end ML projects built using Python, Colab, and popular ML libraries like Pandas, NumPy, Scikit-learn, and Matplotlib.

+Each notebook focuses on solving a real-world problem using machine learning techniques such as classification, regression, clustering, and reinforcement learning.

-📂 Projects Included
+📘 Projects Included
 1️⃣ Breast Cancer Classification

-A supervised learning project to classify tumors as benign or malignant using the Breast Cancer Wisconsin dataset.

-Key Features

-Data preprocessing & exploration

-Feature scaling

-Model training using algorithms like Logistic Regression / SVM / Random Forest

-Performance evaluation with accuracy, confusion matrix & ROC
+Predicts whether a tumor is benign or malignant.

+Techniques used: Data preprocessing, feature scaling, classification models, evaluation metrics.

+2️⃣ Customer Churn Prediction

+Predicts whether a telecom customer is likely to leave the service.

+Includes handling categorical data, feature engineering, model training, and accuracy evaluation.

-2️⃣ Diabetes Prediction
+3️⃣ Diabetes Prediction

-A machine-learning model that predicts the likelihood of diabetes based on health-related features.

-Key Features

-Data cleaning & handling missing values

-EDA with visualizations

-Training models such as Random Forest, SVM, KNN

-Metric evaluation: accuracy, precision, recall
+Uses medical features to classify whether a person has diabetes.

+Involves EDA, data cleaning, train-test split, ML classification algorithms.

-3️⃣ Teach a Taxi with Reinforcement Learning (OpenAI Gym – Taxi-v3)
+4️⃣ Teach a Taxi with Reinforcement Learning

-An RL project where an agent learns to pick up and drop off passengers efficiently using Q-Learning.
+A fun RL project that trains a taxi agent to pick and drop passengers using Q-learning.

-Key Features

-Understanding OpenAI Gym Taxi-v3 environment

-Implementing Q-Learning from scratch

-Exploration vs exploitation (ε-greedy)

-Training over episodes & visualizing results

-Evaluating penalties, steps, and rewards
+Shows state-action spaces, Q-table updates, and visualization.

-🛠️ Tech Stack
+🛠️ Technologies Used

 Python

+Google Colab

+Pandas

 NumPy

-Pandas

 Scikit-learn

 Matplotlib / Seaborn

-OpenAI Gym

-Jupyter Notebook
+Reinforcement Learning Concepts

-📁 Repository Structure
+📁 Folder Structure
-📦 Project Repository
+📦 PROJECTS
-├── Breast_Cancer_Classification.ipynb
+ ┣ 📜 Breast_Cancer_Classification.ipynb
+ ┣ 📜 Customer_Churn_Prediction_.ipynb
-├── Diabetes_Prediction.ipynb
+ ┣ 📜 Diabetes_Prediction.ipynb
-├── Teach_a_Taxi_with_reinforcement_learning.ipynb
+ ┣ 📜 Teach_a_Taxi_with_reinforcement_Q_learning.ipynb
-└── README.md
+ ┣ 📜 README.md

-🎯 Goals of This Repository
+🚀 How to Use

+Open any .ipynb file directly in Google Colab or Jupyter Notebook.

+Run all cells step-by-step.

+Follow explanations and output blocks to understand the workflow.

+⭐ Future Additions

-Strengthen ML & RL fundamentals
+More ML classification & regression projects

-Build hands-on experience with real datasets

-Explore model training, evaluation & optimization

-Understand practical implementation of Q-Learning
+Deep learning notebooks (CNN, RNN, NLP)

+Deployment-ready ML models

 🤝 Contributions

-Feel free to open issues or submit pull requests.
-Suggestions are always welcome!
+Feel free to submit issues or PRs if you want to improve the notebooks or add new ones!

-📬 Contact

-If you want to connect or discuss anything related to ML/RL, feel free to reach out!